Algeria

 Before signing the contract, the employer must give the employee a copy of the draft contract and all necessary documents at least two working days in advance.
 If the employer refuses to fulfill this obligation, the employee can terminate the contract within 30 days of signing it without giving notice or paying compensation.

-Fixed Term Contacts for DRC Employees
+Fixed Term Contracts for DRC Employees

 As per the Labor Code, any fixed-term employment contract must clearly indicate if it is for a specific period, project or temporary replacement of an employee.
 The Congolese labor law forbids hiring workers for permanent job roles on fixed-term contracts.